JDRF Research Strategy, Priorities, and Funding Opportunities

 Therapeutic Goals: Prevention of onset of beta cell-specific autoimmunity or symptomatic disease in individuals at-risk of developing T1D

 The incidence of T1D has been increasing about 3-4% annually for the last several decades and at even higher rates in the age range 1-5 years in many countries.
 JDRF is focused on both primary prevention (prevention of beta cell autoimmunity) and secondary prevention (prevention of symptomatic disease) of T1D.
 Developing childhood population-based primary and secondary prevention interventions is prioritized as are approaches to prevent T1D in relatives of affected individuals.
 Vaccine-based approaches (diabetes-related viral vaccines, beta cell autoantigen-specific immunoregulatory vaccines, or vaccines to augment or accelerate global immunoregulation in infancy) are prioritized for primary prevention.
 Secondary prevention will require cost-effective childhood population-based approaches to screen for risk and precise staging of disease progression to allow tailored, stage-specific interventions to prevent symptomatic T1D, which may include targeting: islet inflammation, beta cell-specific autoimmunity, beta cell survival, and/or dysglycemia, as detailed in the therapeutic area descriptions above.
+There is growing evidence that the microbiome is disregulated in individuals at risk for T1D and approaches to understand and translate these observations into therapeutic approaches are encouraged.
 Further insights into the pathogenesis, staging, and heterogeneity of human type T1D will be required to effectively develop and deliver preventive interventions.
-Further insights into JDRF’s strategy for Prevention are described at: http://countdown.jdrf.org/Features.aspx?id=8589934700
+Further insights into JDRF’s strategy for Prevention are described at: http://jdrf.org/2014/06/fy14-top-10-research-advances/

-- Discovery and validation of biomarkers to monitor risk and stage progression of human type 1 diabetes in the at-risk setting
+- Discovery and validation of biomarkers (including imaging approaches) to monitor risk, stage progression and evaluate responses to interventions of human type 1 diabetes in the at-risk setting

 - Use of clinical biosamples from natural history studies to better characterize disease pathogenesis, heterogeneity, stages, risk scores of progression, and slow and fast progression in the at-risk setting

-- Secondary prevention clinical trials using repurposed or novel agents as well as establishment of cohorts in which to conduct such trials
+- Secondary prevention clinical trials using repurposed or novel agents as well as establishment of cohorts in which to conduct prevention trials

-- Development of insights around microbiota-induced immunregulation or viral-induced autoimmunity relevant to prevention of human T1D
+- Development of insights around microbiota-induced immunoregulation or viral-induced autoimmunity relevant to prevention of human T1D

 Inquiries: Jessica Dunne, Ph.D. (email@example.com; Tel: 212-479-7595)